roman-usov/ru-character-creator/README.md

 **NOTE:** This is a challenging stretch goal!
 It may require some CSS features we haven't covered yet.
 This is meant as an extra challenge for advanced students.
 Feel free to skip it!

+Try:
+1. add a media query
+2. turn .controlColumn into a Flexbox container
+3. give it a fixed position
+4. make it 150vw
+5. make left -x% of the width
+6. turn it into a scroll container across the x axis
+7. hide the horizontal scrollbar

 ## Submissions

 **Workshops are submitted through the course platform.** Commit your changes, push them to your fork, and submit the link by clicking the "Complete lesson" button on the workshop page.